 By Jeff Biggers

 On Oct.
-17, 1920 — two months after women gained the right to vote with the ratification of the Nineteenth Amendment — Marie Equi entered the San Quentin prison to serve a one-year term.
+17, 1920, Marie Equi entered the San Quentin prison to serve a one-year term.
 “I’m going to prison smiling,” the Portland newspapers reported Equi stating.
 “But I am not through.
 I shall keep on fighting until I die.”